This chapter has been revised.

 "Oda Nobunaga was the first then there was Toyotomi Hideyoshi who was also known as Hashiba Hideyoshi, and then there was Tokugawa Ieyasu."
 Kagome explained thoughtfully.
 She was sure she had the names right.

 "When he was on his way to complete his conquest and unification of Japan, one of his generals, Akechi, forced Oda Nobunaga into suicide.
 That was in Kyoto."
 She answered.
-Noticing his mouth open to ask another question, Kagome beat him to it.
+Noticing her proffessor's mouth open to ask another question, Kagome beat him to it.
 "Akechi wanted to declare himself master over Nobunaga's domains because he was jealous and power hungry; that's why he acted humbly to Nobunaga and talked him into suicide.
 But he didn't get very far because he was defeated by Hideyoshi."
 Yeah, Kagome knew she was right.
 Heck, she experienced the whole thing up front.
 At first the lord had wanted to kill her because of her odd clothing.
 If it wasn't for Miroku, she probably wouldn't be where she was today.

 Awestruck by her answer, the teacher nodded vigorously, smiling from ear to ear.
 The answer was correct, and for once, he was proud of his student.
-It wasn't just the teacher that was astonished, in fact so was the entire class.
+It wasn't just the teacher that was astonished, in fact, so was the entire class.

-Clearing his throat, he went on about the lecture, and as Kagome sat there day dreaming, she couldn't help but look at the girl seated in front of her, the one with the long, beautiful blonde hair, not to mention her different uniform; it had more color to it than her sailor one.
-Kagome had never been to America, so she didn't know what it was like, but obviously, things were different.
-She'd seen people with that color hair on TV, but she didn't pay much mind to it.
+Kagome guessed she transferred overseas, possibly from the states, but she couldn't be sure where.
+She'd seen people with that same hair color on TV, but to actually see it in person was amazing.
 For a transfer student, she didn't look at all nervous or shy; actually, she seemed quite at ease.
 The girl before was seated in a manner quite regally.
 Her head was held high and her shoulders weren't drooped like most of the other teenagers her age.
 This girl was actually paying attention; she flipped through the book and wrote the notes as the teacher continued the discussion.

-"I'm not sure…it might break that cheerful enthusiasm of his…" Another replied.
+"I'm not sure.
+It might break that cheerful enthusiasm of his…" Another replied.

 "Yeah, but we can't just lie every time he asks about Kagome…" A third feminine voice explained.

 Yuka sighed.
-"I'm mean, just look at those two."
+"I mean, just look at those two."
 She pointed towards entrance of the room, where both Hojo and Kagome conversed.
 "If only Kagome would get over that boyfriend of hers and date a reliable guy like him…"

-"I know what you mean…" Eddie frowned.
+"I know what you mean…" Eri frowned.
 "That bad boy boyfriend of hers is what's separating those two!
 Sheesh, the signs are right there in front of her, and yet she walks on by, believing she's actually happy."

 Janis shrugged.
 "I'm used to it…"

 Janis nodded.
 "Yes.
-America to be exact…I used to live here three years ago, but my dad got transferred time and time again…"
+America to be exact.
+I used to live here three years ago, but my dad got transferred time and time again…"

-"Janis…Janis Grace, but you can call me by my first name."
+Noticing her discomfort and confusion, the blonde-haired girl smiled at her.
+"Janis.
+Janis Grace, but you can call me by my first name."